SERA-H: Super-Resolution of Sentinel Time Series for Fine-Scale Canopy Height Mapping: Introduction

 Accurate canopy height mapping is essential for understanding forest ecosystems, estimating biomass and stored carbon, and monitoring forest dynamics \citep{lefsky_lidar_2002, goetz_lidar_2010, schwartz_forms_2023, tomppo_methods_2008, bossy_state_2025}.
 Such maps are valuable for sustainable forest management, biodiversity assessment, and climate change mitigation policies.

 Canopy height maps can be derived by processing data from Airborne Laser Scanning (ALS) and NASA's Global Ecosystem Dynamics Investigation (GEDI).
 Direct measurements are also obtained from National Forest Inventories (NFIs) at point locations.
 While the GEDI mission has established itself as the reference for monitoring the vertical structure of forests on a global scale, it operates by nature as a sampling mission providing sparse spatial and temporal samples (so-called footprints).
 ALS is the reference for high-resolution local canopy height mapping, but its deployment remains costly and geographically limited.
 As for NFI inventories, although they provide direct \textit{in-situ} measurements, they remain limited to a small number of plot locations and do not allow for continuous spatial monitoring.
 To overcome the discontinuity of these reference measurements, deep learning approaches have emerged as an effective solution.
 These approaches exploit the continuous spatial and temporal coverage of optical (e.g., Sentinel-2, Landsat, SPOT) and radar (e.g., Sentinel-1, PALSAR-2) imagery to predict canopy height maps under the supervision of LiDAR acquisitions, such as those from GEDI or ALS data.
-This enables large-scale canopy height prediction using data that is both frequently updated and cost-effective.
+To achieve this, models leverage optical reflectance, which correlates with vertical forest structure \citep{woodcock_mapping_1994}, and radar backscatter, which depends on the geometric properties of the forest.
+However, these methods encounter saturation effects specific to each type of signal, which can limit their ability to make accurate predictions about large trees.
+Despite these constraints, this framework enables large-scale canopy height prediction using data that is both frequently updated and cost-effective.

 Recently, several deep learning approaches have produced canopy height maps derived from open-access satellite data \citep{lang_high-resolution_2023, schwartz_retrieving_2025, pauls_capturing_2025}.
 However, the level of detail in these maps remains constrained by the spatial resolution of the source imagery (at best 10~m resolution with Sentinel-2).
 Therefore, these maps can at best go as far as the tree group level, but never into greater detail.
 To overcome these spatial limitations and to achieve the precision closest to the individual tree level, recent approaches have focused on using very high-resolution commercial imagery (e.g., Maxar \citep{tolan_very_2024}, PlanetScope \citep{liu_overlooked_2023}, SPOT-6/7 \citep{fogel_open-canopy_2025}).
 However, while these imagery sources offer superior spatial detail, they suffer from either restricted access, limited spatial coverage, or high costs.